SURFACEBENCH: A Geometry-Aware Benchmark for Symbolic Surface Discovery

 \textbf{(5) Diversity and coverage:} \modelname~spans 15 scientifically grounded categories and 183 validated equations across explicit, implicit, and parametric formulations.
-The benchmark covers domains ranging from wave optics and material deformation to energy minimization and procedural geometry, combining real-world equations with controlled synthetic variants.
 This diversity ensures broad coverage of symbolic operators, compositional patterns, and topological structures, providing a rigorous and representative testbed for assessing symbolic reasoning across scientific domains.